 20th Hartford Yale Uni

-Per cutting, the 'tour' (?
-The US one?) extended to December 13th with a series of 'club dates' with Loudon Wainwright
+Per a cutting, the 'tour' (?
+The US one?) extended to December 13th with a series of 'club dates' with Loudon Wainwright.
+This makes sense given the newspaper article above.

 (c100 appearances) The busiest year for the band in all their 50 years!
 Months in USA including supporting Jethro Tull creates Media interest.
 New Album, lots of tours & a Christmas Hit!